FOR SCHOOLS AND UNIVERSITIES SEEKING TO DEEPEN GLOBAL PROGRAMMING

-Through a comprehensive vetting process, Dragons was selected as one of three partner organizations to work with Princeton University in customizing and launching an inaugural Bridge Year Program.
-By 2015, Dragons was chosen as Princeton’s exclusive partner of Bridge Year programming and currently manages five nine-month Bridge Year programs in India, China, Senegal, Bolivia and Brazil.
+Through a comprehensive vetting process, Dragons was selected as one of three partner organizations to work with Princeton University in customizing and launching an inaugural Bridge Year Program in 2010.
+By 2015, Dragons was chosen as Princeton’s exclusive partner of Bridge Year programming and currently manages five nine-month Bridge Year programs in India, China, Senegal, Bolivia and Indonesia.

 The expansive nature of their curriculum and the veteran experience of their instructors have helped us provide breakthrough learning for students that will stick with them for the rest of their lives.
 I’m committed to Dragons as a go-to partner for providing the highest quality and safest programming abroad.

 Partnership Overview: Since 2011, Dragons has worked with Hawken School to develop programming in Sikkim, Yunnan Province, and Myanmar.
 In the early years, we focused on consulting with the administrative leadership team as they developed a shared-mental model for successful global programming across divisions.
 To help foster a unified practice and vision for global program at Hawken, we worked with lead teachers to create a 3-day intensive skills training at an off-the-grid retreat space near campus.
 As such, the partnership has had profound impacts on faculty and students well beyond the scope of Dragons led student programming.